Pommel horse

-The pommel horse, also known as vaulting horse, or "hobble horse" is an artistic gymnastics apparatus.
+The pommel horse, also known as vaulting horse, or hobble horse is an artistic gymnastics apparatus.
 Traditionally, it is used by only male gymnasts.
 Originally made of a metal frame with a wooden body and a leather cover, the modern pommel horse has a metal body covered with foam rubber and leather, with plastic pommels (handles).
 A similar apparatus designed for physical education lessons is called a vaulting buck.

 Apparatus

 History

+The apparatus has been in use as far back as Alexander the Great, where soldiers used wooden horses to teach mounting and dismounting.
+This practice continued throughout history to the Roman people and into the Middle Ages.
+Early iterations more closely represented a horse, with some including a head or varied sizing.
+The horse's saddle was eventually replaced by pommels, originating from the French word "pomel" meaning "knob" or "hilt of a sword".

-The apparatus originates from the Romans, who used wooden horses to teach mounting and dismounting.
-They later added it to the ancient Olympic Games.
-The basic modern exercises were developed in the early 19th century by Friedrich Ludwig Jahn, founder of the German Turnverein.
+In modern times, the Prussians, in response to battles against Napoleon, used pommel horses to increase their physical fitness and battly readiness.
+Later, the basic modern exercises were developed in the early 19th century by Friedrich Ludwig Jahn, founder of the German Turnverein.